FurkanToprak/regarding-information-theory/README.md

 * That biases are unavoidable and even useful in face of the alternative- noise.
 * That if you want to be able to accurately learn nuance, you will need more information than if you had not.
 * That the road to improvement is often not smooth.
+* Redundancy leads to reliability.

+# Contributing
+Agree?
+Disagree?
+Open a PR if you want to discuss, add, or revise something.